 Academic Dishonesty is a serious offense and one that must not be taken lightly.
-When students submit evidence of achievement that is not their own, cheating or plagiarism, the expectation being assessed will be treated as missing (please refer to the "Missed Evidence of Learning" section of our policy) and may ultimately be assigned a mark of zero.
+When students submit evidence of achievement that is not their own, cheating or plagiarism, the expectation being assessed will be treated as missing (please refer to the "Missed Evidence of Learning" section of our policy) and may ultimately be assigned a mark of zero or the student may be required to complete another task to demonstrate leaning.